WiFiPineapple/legacy-wifipineapple-wiki/api.md

   + This PHP file should house your PHP functions which you want to use in your infusion.
   + This should be the place you submit any GET or POST requests (using AJAX) to from your large or small tiles.
 + **handler.php**
   + This PHP file is automatically generated and should not be modified unless the infusion version is being changed.
-This is currently the only way to increment the infusion version and is therefore required when the infusion is being submitted to the WiFi Pineapple Bar through the [WiFi Pineapple Website](https://wifipineapple.com/).
+This is the only way to increment the infusion version and is therefore required when the infusion is being submitted to the WiFi Pineapple Bar through the [WiFi Pineapple Website](https://wifipineapple.com/).

 ### CLI Only Infusions